Home Compare AAK.ST vs SJM

 Profitability

-The same broad pattern appears on profitability: AAK AB (publ.) ranks near the top of the group, while The J. M. Smucker Company stays in the weaker half.
+On profitability, AAK AB (publ.) ranks near the top of the group; The J. M. Smucker Company sits in the weaker half.

 AAK.ST